Evan Royster: 2013 season

 With the return of Helu, Royster was made the third-string running back and played more on special teams.
 He was placed on injured reserve after suffering a high ankle sprain after the Week 14 loss to the Kansas City Chiefs.

 2014 season

 The Redskins released Royster on August 30, 2014, for final roster cuts before the start of the 2014 season, losing the third-string running back position to former Penn State teammate, Silas Redd.

 Atlanta Falcons

-2015 season

 Royster signed with the Atlanta Falcons on August 16, 2015.
 He was waived/injured by the Falcons on August 26, 2015.
 On the following day, he cleared waivers and was reverted to the Falcons' injured reserve list.

 Personal life

-On May 30, 2014, Evan married his longtime girlfriend Jaclyn McDonald.
+On May 30, 2014, Evan married his longtime girlfriend Jaclyn McDonald and now resides in Leesburg, VA along with their son, Roman.
+Evan became certified as an Accredited Asset Management Specialist (AAMS) in 2020 and attained his Certified Financial Planner (CFP) certification in 2024.
+In early 2025, he was appointed Vice President, Truist Wealth, at Truist Investment Services in Alexandria, VA.

 Evan is the younger brother of former Parade All-American and Stanford wide receiver Brandon Royster.
 He is also the younger brother of Cosmo's 2008 Virginia Bachelor Kyle Royster.